Enumerating 3-generated axial algebras of Monster type: Configuration of axes

-It is easy to see that when $x$ has the uniqueness property, the stabilizer $G_a$ of $a$ in $G$ coincides with the centraliser $C_G(x)$ and, furthermore, there is a natural $G$-invariant bijection between the $G$-orbit $a^G$ and the conjugacy class $x^G$.
+It is easy to see that when $u$ is unique, the stabilizer $G_d$ coincides with the centraliser $C_G(u)$.
+In particular, it is as large as it can be.
+By property $2$ of $\tau$, $G_d = C_G(u)$ if and only if there is a natural $G$-invariant bijection between the $G$-orbit $u^G$ and the conjugacy class $d^G$.

+Recall that in this paper, we are interested in the $4$-algebra case.
+In particular, we have no $5\A$, or $6\A$ subalgebras.
+We allow these cases in the following results for completeness.